pyrologic/pyrologjs/README.md

     PL.createConfigItem('logger1', 'DEBUG'),        // "logger1" is set to level DEBUG
     PL.createConfigItem('logger2', 'INFO'),         // "logger2" is set to level INFO
     PL.createConfigItem('logger3', 'ERROR'),        // "logger3" is set to level ERROR
-    { name: '42', level: 'ALL' }                    // plain old way to define a logger configuration item, possible in JavaScript but not recommended
+    { name: '42', level: 'ALL' }                    // deprecated: plain old way to define a logger configuration item, possible in JavaScript only and not recommended
 ];
 ```